sustechdoc/SUSTech-Doc-Guidance/README.md

 You can refer to  www.overleaf.com as your guidance (actually it is our oracle; feel free to reproduce any of its features; note that it might be hard to access these days due to...; that is also the reason why we want to build another one for us).

 There is a community version Overleaf deployed on http://10.20.83.122:8099, you can access it through the LAN if you cannot access www.overleaf.com.
 And we provide a test account:{email: test@gmail.com, passwd: lab604}.

+If you want to deploy the community version of Overleaf in your server, you can refer to [Deploy Guidance](https://github.com/ZexinLee/SUSTech-Doc-Guidance/blob/master/LocalShareLatex.md).

 !!!Attention: Overleaf has some open-source versions on Github(https://github.com/overleaf/overleaf), you can read the code for realizing the details of how to implement certain feature but **Don't simply Copy & Paste the code**.